A Simple Guide For Parents: Screen Time Management for Kids in India

 • Playing board games and puzzles as a family

-The Times of India parenting column also suggests activities like cooking simple dishes with kids, practicing yoga together, and nature walks to keep them active and curious.
+The TOI parenting column also suggests activities like cooking simple dishes with kids, practicing yoga together, and nature walks to keep them active and curious.

 Be a Positive Role Model